 Labor has made a commitment to working with management while U.S. airlines tangle with myriad problems related to the downturn, war and terrorism, but unions are keeping a close watch on developing trends that could potentially alter cooperative working relationships.
 Recent agreements reflect concessions from labor in wages and work rules, and replaced the pattern-style bargaining that took hold for much of the 1990s.
 Under the pattern system, contracts called for steady, almost ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Labor Makes Concessions But Won't Play Games".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Labor Makes Concessions But Won't Play Games".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.